Optimal Pricing with a Single Point: Introduction

 In a second step, we study the performance of general randomized mechanisms.
-To characterize such performance, we first leverage the reduction above of the nature's problem, but also establish that one can focus on mechanisms with finite support, while controlling the potential losses in performance (\Cref{thm:mechanismreduction}).
+To characterize such performance, we first leverage the reduction above of Nature's problem, but also establish that one can focus on mechanisms with finite support, while controlling the potential losses in performance (\Cref{thm:mechanismreduction}).
 In turn, we are able to derive a sequence of linear programs with order $N$ variables and order $N$ constraints (\Cref{thm:LB_LP}) that yields: $i.)$ an approximation to the maximin ratio within $O(1/\sqrt{N})$ and $ii.)$ provides a candidate randomized mechanism with near-optimal performance and support over order $N$ points.
 Given these, one can evaluate for every history $(\pin,\{q\})$ the performance that the seller can achieve.

-The above characterizes the theoretical developments needed to obtain an exact characterization of the maximin ratio for randomized mechanisms against regular or mhr distributions, the results that one obtains through this analysis offer new insights on the value of information and additional value stemming from the expanded set of randomized pricing strategies, compared deterministic ones.
+The above characterizes the theoretical developments needed to obtain an exact characterization of the maximin ratio for randomized mechanisms against regular or mhr distributions.
+The results we obtain through this analysis offer novel insights on the value of information and the additional value stemming from the expanded set of randomized pricing strategies, compared to deterministic ones.
 In particular, the value stemming from randomization is most prominent for values of the conversion rate close to 0 and 1.
 Intuitively, with historical prices providing less information, the seller can use randomization to counter uncertainty.
 For example, against regular distributions with a conversion rate of $1\%$, the seller can increase its guaranteed performance from about $18\%$ with a deterministic price to $31\%$ with a randomized mechanism, and with a conversion rate $75\%$, it can increase performance from $25\%$ to about $41\%$.
-As a matter of fact, we can establish that randomization leads to a significant decrease in the rate of convergence of performance as $q$ goes to zero or 1.
-In that latter regime, the rate convergence improves from square root of q to $1/\log(1/q)$ (\Cref{lem:qzerbounds}), and in the former case, it goes from a linear rate to order $1/\log(1/(1-q))$ (\Cref{lem:qonebounds}).
-While rates of convergence are not affected by randomization around $0$ for mhr distributions, they are also significantly affected for values of $q$ that are close to 1.